kataras/build-a-better-web-together/template-engines.md

 Executes and parses the template but instead of rendering to the client, it returns the contents.
 Useful when you want to send a template via e-mail or anything you can imagine.

-> Note that: iris.TemplateString can be called outside of the context also

 ```go

 package main